igorinov/flightrecorder/README.md

 This application records the following data:
 - Airspeed, if an Arduino-based device running [the Airspeed project](https://github.com/igorinov/airspeed) is connected;
 - Barometric pressure, if the device has an internal pressure sensor;
-- GNSS location, altitude, speed
+- GNSS latitude/longitude, altitude, ground speed
+- GNSS horizontal, vertical, and ground speed accuracy

 Log files are written to internal shared storage: